eugenia1984/english/glossary.md

 - **most of the time**: means usually or very often.

+- **mostly** is used to indicate that something is true to a large extent but not completely.
+It suggests that while other factors or methods may be involved, the primary aspect is what is mentioned.

 - **Multiple times** means many times or on several occasions.
 It's used to indicate that an action or event happens repeatedly.
 For example: ``He checked his phone multiple times during the meeting``, indicates he checked his phone many times.

 ---